kristian/zbtk/README.md

 ### <a id='zbtk-cap'></a>[`cap.js`](cap.js) Packet / Attribute (to MQTT) Capture

-This tool is used to capture ZigBee packets using a (P)CAP compatible capture device, e.g. a [Ubisys IEEE 802.15.4 Wireshark USB Stick](https://www.ubisys.de/en/products/for-zigbee-product-developers/wireshark-usb-stick/) (see [supported capture devices](docs/supported-capture-devices.md)), optionally parsing the packet contents, decrypting the received packet with (pre-defined) network / install keys and publishing the packets and / or parsed attributes of the packets via the [`EventEmitter`](https://nodejs.org/api/events.html#class-eventemitter) interface and / or via MQTT to an external event stream.
+This tool is used to capture ZigBee packets using a (P)CAP compatible capture device, e.g. a [Ubisys IEEE 802.15.4 Wireshark USB Stick](https://www.ubisys.de/en/products/for-zigbee-product-developers/wireshark-usb-stick/) (see [supported capture devices](docs/supported-capture-devices.md)), optionally parsing the packet contents, decrypting the received packet with (pre-defined) Network Keys and publishing the packets and / or parsed attributes of the packets via the [`EventEmitter`](https://nodejs.org/api/events.html#class-eventemitter) interface and / or via MQTT to an external event stream.

 ```
 (P)CAP Network Interface -> ZBTK cap.js
   (-> parse (-> decrypt (-> extract attributes)))
+    (-> Console Log)
     (-> EventEmitter)
     (-> MQTT)
 ```

-The captured raw / binary packet content may be published / emitted, based on the `emit` options.
+The captured raw / binary packet data may be published / emitted, based on the `emit` options.
 Packet contents can be automatically parsed into an object model / structure.
 In case the content contains encrypted data, an attempt is made to decrypt the data with any pre-shared key provided.
 Attributes can be extracted from `WRITE`/`READ`/`REPORT` attribute(s) packets and forwarded to the eventing interface.
 This last feature is especially helpful to mimic a [ZigB ee2MQTT](https://www.zigbee2mqtt.io/)-style event stream for ZigBee networks that you don't want to replace the coordinator / bridge for.
 See the [application examples](#application-examples) for when this becomes useful.

 #### API Usage